cbeust/koolaid/README.md

 Access to this file is managed by [`LocalProperties`](https://github.com/cbeust/koolaid/blob/master/src/main/kotlin/com/beust/koolaid/LocalProperties.kt).

-Whenever the landing page is refreshed, the `vue.js` app inside makes an HTTP call to `/v0/views` which returns the number of views, increments that counter and saves it into the `ViewsDao` object.
+Whenever the landing page is refreshed, the `vue.js` app inside makes an HTTP call to `/v0/views` which returns the number of views, increments that counter, and saves it into the `ViewsDao` object.